 Theater includes the creation, production, and/or performance of original contemporary or historically recognized theater and musical theater works.

 Writing includes the creation, presentation, and distribution of materials that are literary in nature; and publications, readings and compilations of original poetry, fiction, non-fiction, creative non-fiction, screenplays and play scripts.

 Visual Art includes the creation, production, and/or exhibition of visual art as the primary focus.
 Objects, installations, site-specific or gallery-oriented works of art within any area of the visual arts are also included, as are curatorial projects and/or projects that expand the context of traditional or contemporary works of art.

 Design encompasses many disciplines including, but not limited to, architecture, communications and graphic design, fashion design, historic preservation, industrial and product design, interior design, landscape architecture, social impact design, rural design, and urban design (not including capital campaigns, construction costs, and the purchase or leasing of sites).

-Presenting and/or Multidisciplinary works incorporate multiple disciplines, combine, and/or integrate art forms, explore boundaries between art disciplines, fuse or transcend disciplines, and look to new forms of expression.
+Presenting and/or Multidisciplinary works incorporate, combine, and/or integrate disciplines.
+Works may explore boundaries between disciplines, fuse or transcend disciplines, and look to new forms of expression.
 Projects can be multi- or cross-disciplinary in nature and may include work from the performing, visual, media, design, literary arts, and/or humanities disciplines.